 - Supervising site visits to camps in Bronx, Brooklyn, Queens and Manhattan

-- Assist the artist by preparing materials and modeling clean up procedures for students
+- Assisting the artists by preparing materials and modeling clean up procedures for students

-- Administrative reports and record keeping (ex. student observations, weekly timesheet approvals)
+- Managing administrative reports and record keeping (e.g., student observations, weekly timesheet approvals)

-- Documenting the program through online blog posts & photography
+- Documenting the program through online blog posts and photography

 - Completing a written final report

 - A declared Studio Art major or BFA student